+'''

+<xmpsdk>\build\vc11\static\windows\XMPSDKToolkitSDK.sln

+'''

-- Navigate to <xmpsdk>\build\vc. - 2.
-Open the solution file XMPToolkit.sln with MS Visual Studio 2010. - 3.
-From the menu in MS Visual Studio, choose Build > Build Solution.
+4. From the menu in MS Visual Studio, choose Build > Build Solution.
 This compiles the Toolkit to produce two static libraries, XMPCoreStatic.lib and XMPFilesStatic.lib.

 After a successful build for the 32-bit debug target, the libraries can be found in: